coursera/naptime/gettingstarted/access.md

 }
 ```

+#### What if I want to allow access to a resource whether a user is authenticated or not?

+If you would like to allow access irrespective of a particular user agent's authentication status,
+simply use the `HeaderAccessControl.allowAll` access control implementation.

-_What if I want to have the resource behave differently if the user is authenticated, while still
-allowing access if they are unauthenticated?_
+#### What if I want to have the resource behave differently if the user is authenticated, while still allowing access if they are unauthenticated?

 To do this, you should design your `HeaderAuthenticationParser` to return an `Option[Something]`,
 and return either `ParseResult.Success(Some(...))` or `ParseResult.Success(None)` if the user agent